 Kris was most recently Professor of Biological Sciences at the University of Adelaide.
 He has focused his research primarily on fieldwork with living animals and research in museum collections to document the richness of life, understand global change, and contribute to important problems in biomedicine.
 Originally from Minnesota, Kris gained his undergraduate degree in Biology at Harvard University and his Ph.D. in Zoology as a Fulbright Fellow at the University of Adelaide.
 From 2008-2017 he served as Curator-in-Charge of Mammals at the Smithsonian’s National Museum of Natural History in Washington, D.C.

 Kris has an outstanding global track-record and has conducted research in more than 50 countries documenting some 100 previously overlooked species of living mammals.
 He has a deep understanding of museums and museum collections, and experience leading major expeditions around the world.
 A dedicated public communicator in support of biodiversity conservation, Prof Helgen’s expeditions and discoveries have been featured in two major documentary series by the BBC Natural History Unit and are regularly profiled in the media.

-Helgen holds additional academic appointments at the Natural History Museum (London), the American Museum of Natural History (New York), the Bishop Museum (Hawaii), the South Australian Museum (Adelaide), and George Mason University (Virginia).
+Kris holds additional academic appointments at the University of New South Wales, the Natural History Museum (London), the Bishop Museum (Hawaii), the South Australian Museum (Adelaide), and George Mason University (Virginia).
 He is a board member of Zoos South Australia, Conservation International (Australia), the International Koala Centre of Excellence, and TCS World Travel.
 He has been recognised as a Fulbright Fellow, a National Geographic Society Explorer, a CNN Inspirations Researcher, and named to the list of the “Most Innovative Under 40” by Business Insider magazine.